LJJB29/cherry-cola/README.md

 # Cherry Cola
-an application for windows that allows you to test your controller
+an open source application for windows that allows you to test your controller using Python

 ## Features
 - Xbox,Playstation (3 to 5), Nintendo and Steam controller support